microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 The image source can be pulled using one of these protocol handlers:

--   http:// or https:// (A web-based image) (unavailable for unpackageds on build 22000)
+-   http:// or https:// (A web-based image) (unavailable for unpackaged application on build 22000)
 -   ms-appx:/// (An image included in the app package) (only for packaged applications)
 -   ms-appdata:///local/ (An image saved to local storage) (only for packaged applications)
--   file:/// (A local image)
+-   file:/// (A local image) (only for unpackaged)

 **WinAppSDK 1.2 \<image\> Schema**: